FAQ

 What do you need to sign up?

-In order to sign up, you need to fill in our application form and send it to us on info@financeforbiodiversity.org.
+In order to sign up, you need to fill in our application form and send it to us at info@financeforbiodiversity.org.
 More information for interested financial institutions can be found in our information pack.

 Do you need to pay a fee to sign up?

 There is no fee to sign the Finance for Biodiversity Pledge.
 However, a financial contribution to cover communications is most welcome.
-Financial contributors will be mentioned on the website and in the celebration video.
-CEOs of contributing FIs can be featured in the celebration video in the form of a video statement.
+Financial contributors will be mentioned in the press release, on the website, and on our social media channels.

-Is it possible to sign up as a part of our organization as well?
+Is it possible to sign up as a part of our organisation as well?

-Yes all kind of components of your organization can sign up, as long as that part of the organization will undersign all commitments of the Pledge.
+Yes, all kind of components of your organisation can sign up, as long as that part of the organisation will undersign all commitments of the Pledge.

 What obligations does signing the Pledge involve?